bemer/containers-on-aws-workshop/README.md

 ## 1) It's all about containers!

-We will walk you through the very basics of containers: from installing and configuring Docker in your own machine, running containers locally, till deploying them on AWS container services like Elastic Container Services (ECS).
-FInally, we will walk you through how to implement a Conrtinous Delivery pipeline for oyur container and help you configure Auto Scaling for your containerized app.
+We will walk you through the very basics of containers: from installing and configuring Docker, running containers locally, deploying them on AWS container services like Elastic Container Services (ECS), till implementing a Continous Delivery pipeline for your container and help you configure Auto Scaling for your containerized app.

 ## 2) If you are using a Windows machine

 We strongly recommend you spinning up an EC2 instance running Amazon Linux or a Cloud9 instance.

-If you choose Cloud9, all you have to do is jump to [03-CreateVPC](https://github.com/bemer/containers-on-aws-workshop/tree/new-application/03-CreateVPC).
+If you choose Cloud9, all you have to do is jump to [01-SetupEnvironment](https://github.com/bemer/containers-on-aws-workshop/tree/master/01-SetupEnvironment).

 If you want to run on a EC2 instance, the following links will guide you through the instance creation process and how to access it: